LINSCAN -- A Linearity Based Clustering Algorithm: Numerical Results

 \subsection{Measuring Performance}

 To quantitatively evaluate the algorithm performance, we conducted several tests on synthetic, labeled data.
-We generated 10 linear clusters, 5 isotropic clusters, and 10 pairs of linear clusters intersecting at angles in the range $[.1\pi,.9\pi]$ and separated them from one another in space.
-An example is given in Figure \ref{img:hyperparameter}.
+Due to the highly specific nature of the problem we are interested in solving, we are unable to use existing benchmark datasets for clustering algorithms.
+Each of our synthetic data examples consist of 10 linear clusters, 5 isotropic clusters, and 10 pairs of linear clusters intersecting at angles uniformly distributed in the range $[.1\pi,.9\pi]$ and separated them from one another in space.
+An example of one synthetic dataset is given in Figure \ref{img:hyperparameter}.